 A total of at least 36 credit hours are required for the MS degree.
 Of this total, at least 28 credit hours (for a Thesis Master’s) or 30 credit hours (for a project Master’s) must be earned in formal didactic coursework (including letter-graded Independent Study), including no more than 4 credit hours in Seminar, 4 credit hours in Medical Physics Practicum and excluding credits for Research, Thesis Guidance, Supervised Teaching, and (unless receiving a prior approval under special circumstances) pass/fail Independent Study.
 Where appropriate, didactic course credits may be transferred from other graduate programs.

 The following courses, where graded, must be successfully completed with the achievement of a grade of B or better.

 Required of all students in the Medical Physics Program:

 Substitution of a more advanced course(s) is only upon approval by the adviser and program director.

-An additional 3-credit elective is required for PhD students and at least 3 additional credits from at least one of the following selected specialties is required for all students:
+An additional 3-credit elective in the students chosen specialty area is required for PhD students and one of the following:

 Qualified students may petition for a waiver of the requirement for any specific course upon the basis of the completion of an equivalent course with a grade of B or higher.

 Students may be subject to a comprehensive examination once completing all core medical physics courses.

 Master’s students are required to register for the specialized medical physics seminars for at least 2 semesters.

-Completion of the master’s degree requires either a) submission of a thesis based upon a research program completed by the candidate; or b) completion of a project exploring an area or technique of medical physics in some depth.
+Completion of the master’s degree requires either a) submission of a thesis based upon a research project completed by the candidate; or b) completion of an in-depth report of a project exploring an area or technique of medical physics.